ailab-bio/GraphINVENT2/tutorials/2_using_a_new_dataset.md

 ```
 submit.py >
         # define what you want to do for the specified job(s)
-dataset = "your_dataset_name"  # this is the dataset name, which corresponds to the directory containing the data, located in GraphINVENT/data/
+        self.dataset          = "your_dataset_name"  # this is the dataset name, which corresponds to the directory containing the data, located in ./data/pre-training/ unless otherwise specified
-job_type = "preprocess"        # this tells the code that this is a preprocessing job
+        self.job_type         = "preprocess"   # this tells the code that this is a preprocessing job
-jobdir_start_idx = 0           # this is an index used for labeling the first job directory where output will be written
+        self.jobdir_start_idx = 0              # where to start indexing job dirs
-n_jobs = 1                     # if you want to run multiple jobs (not recommended for preprocessing), set this to >1
+        self.n_jobs           = 1              # number of jobs to run per model
-restart = False                # this tells the code that this is not a restart job
+        self.restart          = False          # this is not a restart job
-force_overwrite = False        # if `True`, this will overwrite job directories which already exist with this name (recommend `True` only when debugging)
+        self.force_overwrite  = True           # ok to overwrite job directories which already exist
-jobname = "preprocess"         # this is the name of the job, to be used in labeling directories where output will be written
+        self.jobname          = self.job_type  # just a label used to create a job sub directory (can be anything you want)
 ```

 Then, specify whether you want the job to run using [SLURM](https://slurm.schedmd.com/overview.html).
 In the example below, we specify that we want the job to run as a regular process (i.e. no SLURM).
 In such cases, any specified run time and memory requirements will be ignored by the script.
 Note: if you want to use a different scheduler, this can be easily changed in the submission script (search for "sbatch" and change it to your scheduler's submission command).

 ```
 submit.py >
-# if running using SLURM, specify the parameters below
+        # set SLURM params here (if using SLURM)
-use_slurm = False        # this tells the code to NOT use SLURM
+        self.use_slurm        = False              # this tells the code to NOT use SLURM
-run_time = "1-00:00:00"  # d-hh:mm:ss (will be ignored here)
-mem_GB = 20              # memory in GB (will be ignored here)
+        self.run_time         = "0-06:00:00"       # run for 6 hrs max
+        self.account          = "XXXXXXXXXX"       # if cluster requires specific allocation/account, use here
 ```

 Then, specify the path to the Python binary in the GraphINVENT virtual environment.
 You probably won't need to change *graphinvent_path* or *data_path*, unless you want to run the code from a different directory.

 ```
 submit.py >
         # set paths here
-python_path = f"{home}/miniconda3/envs/graphinvent/bin/python"  # this is the path to the Python binary to use (change to your own)
+        self.python_path      = "apptainer exec docker/graphinvent.sif /opt/conda/envs/graphinvent/bin/python"  # this is the path to the Python binary to use (change to your own)
-graphinvent_path = f"./graphinvent/"                            # this is the directory containing the source code
+        self.graphinvent_path = "./graphinvent/"        # this is the directory containing the source code
-data_path = f"./data/"                                          # this is the directory where all datasets are found
+        self.data_path        = "./data/pre-training/"  # this is the directory where all datasets are found
 ```

 Finally, details regarding the specific dataset you want to use need to be entered:

 ```
 submit.py >
         # define dataset-specific parameters
-params = {
+        self.params = {
-    "atom_types": ["C", "N", "O", "S", "Cl"],  # <-- change to your dataset's atom types
+            "atom_types"     : ["C", "N", "O", "S", "Cl"],  # <-- change to your dataset's atom types
-    "formal_charge": [-1, 0, +1],              # <-- change to your dataset's formal charges
+            "formal_charge"  : [-1, 0, +1],                 # <-- change to your dataset's formal charges
-    "chirality": ["None", "R", "S"],           # <-- ignored, unless you also specify `use_chirality`=True
-    "max_n_nodes": 13,                         # <-- change to your dataset's value
+            "max_n_nodes"    : 13,                          # <-- change to your dataset's value
-    "job_type": job_type,
-    "dataset_dir": f"{data_path}{dataset}/",
-    "restart": restart,
+            "job_type"       : self.job_type,
+            "dataset_dir"    : f"{self.data_path}{self.dataset}/",
         }
 ```

 At this point, you are done editing the *submit.py* file and are ready to submit a preprocesing job.
 You can submit the job from the terminal using the following command:

 ```
-(graphinvent)$ python submit.py
+$ python submit.py
 ```

 During preprocessing jobs, the following will be written to the specified *dataset_dir*: